Copyright © Media Law International 2023. All Rights Reserved.

 Boutique firm Hudson Gavin Martin specialises in corporate and commercial aspects of media, intellectual property and technology.
-Litigation solicitor Simon Martin works with the team on cases of joint ventures, technology licensing and acquisitions.
-Lawyers have extensive experience in negotiating media contracts for franchising, sponsorship, licensing of content and the appearance of celebrities in videos, films and events.
+Simon Martin works with the team on cases of joint ventures, technology licensing and acquisitions.
+Lawyers have extensive experience in negotiating media contracts for franchising, sponsorship, licensing of content and the appearance of celebrities in videos and films

 Minter Ellison Rudd Watts focusses on film and entertainment.
 Lawyers advise on financing productions, content distribution and regulatory challenges.
 Working with domestic and international clients, the team assists with various stages of business from negotiation and implementation to operational issues and exits.